 Compression Machines and Accessories

 In concrete tests, concrete and compression testing machines serve a similar purpose to a sculptor’s chisels and hammers – indispensable tools for shaping and refining our work.
 These machines are used to test the compressive and flexural strength of concrete samples, much like how a sculptor tests the strength and durability of their material.
+Cylinder break tests are performed to confirm the compressive strength of concrete by testing cylindrical samples that are molded and cured according to ASTM C31.

 Just as a chisel chips away at a block of marble under pressure, a compression machine applies force to a concrete sample, monitoring the maximum load of force until the sample fails.
 This peak load is then used to calculate the compressive strength of the concrete, offering insights into the behavior of the material under stress.
 These machines come in a variety of types, from manual to automatic, to meet different testing requirements.